garrettgoodwin/garrettgoodwin/README.md

 -->
 # Why Hello There 👋

-Welcome to my GitHub overview!
+Welcome to my GitHub!
 My name is Garrett Goodwin, and I am a passionate game developer with a strong background in Unity game development.

-## Projects
+## Personal Projects
 ### Here are some of the game projects I've worked on:

-3D multiplayer first-person shooter with Unity and Photon Unity Networking Top-down 2D wave shooter with an AI system and upgradeable weapons Two game jam projects: Punch Back and Swingy Spider
+Upturn: 3D multiplayer first-person shooter with Unity and Photon Unity Networking Light in the Dark: Top-down 2D wave shooter with an AI system and upgradeable weapons Game Jam Participation: Punch Back and Swingy Spider
 I hope you enjoy playing these games as much as I enjoyed making them.
 Your support means a lot to me!

 ## Skills